rcl-ssl/docs/portal/azure-keyvault-san.md

 # Manually Renewing SSL/TLS Certificates

 SSL/TLS certificates will expire in 90 days.
 You can manually renew a certificate at any point before the expiry date.
-Click on the 'Update' link in the certificates list to update a certificate.
+Click on the 'Update' link in the 'Manage' menu in the certificates list to update a certificate.

 ![image](../images/portal/azure-dns-update.PNG)